Arcturian AI by Virtuals (LIGHT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Arcturian AI by Virtuals Historical Price

-According to the latest data gathered on Arcturian AI by Virtuals live price page, the current price of Arcturian AI by Virtuals is 0.00032998USD.
-The circulating supply of Arcturian AI by Virtuals(LIGHT) is 500.00M LIGHT , giving it a market capitalization of $164.99K.
+According to the latest data gathered on Arcturian AI by Virtuals live price page, the current price of Arcturian AI by Virtuals is 0USD.
+The circulating supply of Arcturian AI by Virtuals(LIGHT) is 500.00M LIGHT , giving it a market capitalization of $160.22K.

 - 30 Days0.00%$ --$ 0.000738$ 0.000316